HyberionBrew/ASPP-accelerator/README.md

 # Introduction

 This repository presents a VHDL-based neural network accelerator for atrous convolution.
 The accelerator is intended as a demonstration accelerator for atrous convolution with dynamic sparsity.
 For more information see the thesis contained in the repository.
+The output data from the fpga can be downloaded here: https://drive.google.com/file/d/1a3uyqQnyPQJ8WL4JJ-ioAksY3RZSXt8L/view?usp=sharing

 # Running the accelerator